abdul1433/osticket-prereqs/README.md

-Before we continue to install osTicket we will have to enable some extensions in the PHP manager and assign some permissions
+Before we continue to install osTicket we will have to enable some extensions in the PHP manager and assign permissions for ost-config.php

-Go back to IIS and go to VM2/sites/Default Web Site/osTicket
+Go back to IIS and go to VM2 >sites >Default Web Site >osTicket

 Open PHP Manager and under PHP Extensions, click on "enable or disable an extension"